 Many people have protested against the government's austerity measures in recent months.
 How effective do you think each of these actions are in pressing for change?

+- a.
 Attending demonstrations

+- b.
 Joining in strikes

-(1) Not at all effective, (2) Slightly effective, (3) Somewhat effective, (4) Moderately effective, (5) Extremely effective
+- (1) Not at all effective, (2) Slightly effective, (3) Somewhat effective, (4) Moderately effective, (5) Extremely effective

 2. Cost

 To what extent do you agree or disagree with the following...